-In the late 1980s and 90s, basketball as a sport grew into a global phenomenon, gaining vast amounts of popularity through Michael Jordan and his career.
-Around the same time, players such as Hakeem Olajuwon and Dikembe Motumbo emerged from the game, paving the way for many other players from the African diaspora to make a name for themselves.
-Since then, basketball has grown significantly on the African continent and the relationship between basketball and the identity of those who belong to the African diaspora has also.
+In the late 1980s and 90s, basketball as a sport grew into a global phenomenon, gaining vast amounts of popularity through the likes of Michael Jordan and the success of his career.
+Around the same time, players such as Hakeem Olajuwon and Dikembe Motumbo emerged from the game, paving the way for many other players from the African diaspora to also make a name for themselves.
+Since then, basketball has grown significantly on the African continent and the relationship between basketball, and the identity of those who belong to the African diaspora, has too.

-In turn, photographer Joshua Kissi highlights the relationship between young Africans in America, and from the diaspora, with basketball.
-As a child, he was always interested in family albums, looking through pictures of his family’s migration from Ghana to New York City and whatever else came in between.
+In turn, photographer Joshua Kissi highlights the relationship between young Africans in America, and from the diaspora, through basketball.
+As a child, he was always interested in family albums, looking through pictures of his family’s migration from Ghana to New York City, and whatever else came in between.
 “My cultural difference was something that always stood out to me when growing up,” he tells It’s Nice That.
 “As a kid, I quickly realised that certain customs at home were different from my peers, whether that was language, food or attire.”
-But instead of hiding these differences, Joshua embraced these cultural contrasts, dedicating his career to telling stories through art that bridges that gap.
+But instead of hiding these differences, Joshua embraced these cultural contrasts, dedicating his career to telling stories through art, bridging that gap.

 Though gentrification has posed as a long term threat to several communities around the world, including Harlem’s, “it will always be looked at as the Black Mecca of the world,” says Joshua.
 “Whether you’re African, American American, Caribbean American, or of the diaspora, it’ll always feel like home.”
 Though gentrification and other external forces may change our surroundings beyond the control of the communities, luckily, for Joshua, “the overall feeling of Harlem is still very much present.”
 Crucially, the one constant in New York is change, and Jump Ball hints to through the myriad of scenes, culture and colours that come together in this beautiful shoot.